klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 - Click 'Download' next to Ubuntu 18.04 LTS
 - Wait for the download to complete or, if you have the bandwidth, move on to the next step while it downloads.

-> Ubuntu 19.04 is beautiful to look at compared to 18.04, but it is a short-term release and therefore not widly supported by all of the apps and tools you will need.
+> Ubuntu 19.04 is beautiful to look at compared to 18.04, but it is a short-term release and therefore not widely supported by all of the apps and tools you will need.

 ## Installing VirtualBox
 Go to the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads) and download the package for your host OS.
-Then follow the usual installation proceedure for your host OS.
+Then follow the usual installation procedure for your host OS.

 ## Host Key & Stolen Shortcut Key Combinations

 Before creating the virtual machine we need to change some VirtualBox settings related to the 'host key'.

 The 'host key' is a key that when used specifies that you want to perform an action on the virtual machine container and not the OS running inside of the virtual machine.
-When using a Linux host the host key is set to 'right ctrl'.
-Unfortunately, that means when using the virtual machine and you want to perform an action such as copy with ctrl-c, the key command is captured by VirtualBox and is not received by the guest OS.
+When using a Linux host the host key is set to <kbd>right ctrl</kbd>.
+Unfortunately, that means when using the virtual machine and you want to perform an action such as copy with <kbd>ctrl-c</kbd>, the key command is captured by VirtualBox and is not received by the guest OS.
 Hence, you can't copy with the keyboard :).

 Given how I use a virtual machine I don't really have a need for a host key and I set it to 'None'.
 However, it could also be set to something else to suite your needs.
 Here is how to set it to 'None'.